LadybirdBrowser/ladybird/Documentation/CodingStyle.md

 Inode* ensure_inode();
 ```

 Leave meaningless variable names out of function declarations.
 A good rule of thumb is if the parameter type name contains the parameter name (without trailing numbers or pluralization), then the parameter name isn't needed.
-Usually, there should be a parameter name for bools, strings, and numerical types.
+Usually, there should be a parameter name for booleans, strings, and numerical types.

 ###### Right: